-4.17 Application Procedure
+4.16 Application Procedure

 The application procedure is intended to determine whether an applicant for a private hire operator's licence is a fit and proper person to hold the licence.
-Applicants, including all directors and partners, will be required to undergo a basic disclosure and barring service check with the Disclosure & Barring Service (unless they have had an enhanced check as a licensed driver).
+Applicants will be required to undergo a basic disclosure and barring service check with the Disclosure & Barring Service (unless they have had an enhanced check as a licensed driver).